 While the hotel is consistently full, staffing levels remain low, with lower-seniority workers getting insufficient hours and higher seniority workers being forced to do the jobs of 2 or 3 people.

-The audience learned a valuable lesson that day.
-Some people don’t blame themselves for their problems; they blame the greedy corporations that make millions by exploiting them.
+The audience of psychotherapists learned that some people don’t blame themselves for their problems; they blame the greedy corporations that profit by exploiting them.